zizther/docs/graphql.md

 #### The `authorGroup` argument
 Narrows the query results based on the user group the entries’ authors belong to.

+#### The `authorGroupId` argument
+Narrows the query results based on the user group the entries’ authors belong to, per the groups’ IDs.

 #### The `postDate` argument
 Narrows the query results based on the entries’ post dates.